aqib-m31/ShareStore/README.md

     ```
 3. **Create .env File**:
     Create a file named .env in your project directory.
-    In the .env file, add the following line, but make sure to replace "Path to json credential" with the actual path to your Firebase Admin SDK JSON credential file.
-This credential file allows your Django application to interact with Firebase services securely.
+    In the .env file, add the following lines, replacing placeholder values with your actual configuration details:
     ```
+    STORAGE_BUCKET="Storage Bucket Name"
-    GOOGLE_APPLICATION_CREDENTIALS="Path to your Firebase Admin SDK JSON credential file"
+    GOOGLE_APPLICATION_CREDENTIALS="Path to your Firebase Admin SDK JSON credential file" SECRET_KEY="Your Django secret key"
+    CONNECTION_STRING="Your database connection string (production only)"
+    SERVER_ID="Your Discord Server ID"
+    BOT_TOKEN="Your Discord Bot Token"
+    CHANNEL_MAPPINGS={"substring_1": "Channel_ID_1", "substring_2": "Channel_ID_2"}
+    P_USERNAME="Specific platform username whose files will be checked for Discord posting."
     ```
+    Each of these variables serves a specific purpose in your application, such as connecting to databases, integrating with Discord, and configuring Firebase services.

+> [!TIP]
+> If you want to look for more substrings, just add the mapping in the `CHANNEL_MAPPINGS` environment variable like so: `CHANNEL_MAPPINGS={"substring_1": "Channel_ID_1", "substring_2": "Channel_ID_2", "additional_substring": "Additional_Channel_ID"}`.

+> [!NOTE]
-    > **Note**: You should obtain the Firebase Admin SDK JSON credential file from your Firebase project settings.
+> You should obtain the Firebase Admin SDK JSON credential file from your Firebase project settings.
 If you haven't already created a Firebase project, you can do so here: [Firebase Console](https://console.firebase.google.com/)

-4. **Configure Firebase**:
-    In `drive/firebase.py` file, follow these steps to configure Firebase:
-    - Open the drive/firebase.py file in your project.
-    - Locate the line that says `{"storageBucket": "share-store-0.appspot.com"}` *(Line 17)*, replace `"share-store-0.appspot.com"` with the name of your Firebase Storage bucket.
-You can find your Firebase Storage bucket name in the [Firebase Console](https://console.firebase.google.com/).
+>
+> Additionally, for setting up and obtaining your Discord Bot Token, refer to the Discord Developer Portal.
+Detailed instructions for creating a bot and inviting it to your server can be found here: [Discord Developer Portal](https://discord.com/developers/docs/intro).

-5. **Database Migrations**:
+4. **Database Migrations**:
     Run the following commands to create and apply database migrations:
     ```
     python manage.py makemigrations